T Bone Burnett: Producing

 In April 2006, he announced that his first concert tour in nearly two decades would begin on May 16 in Chicago at The Vic Theatre.
 Around the same time, jazz singer Cassandra Wilson released an album of blues songs, Thunderbird (2006), which was produced by Burnett.
 He wrote one of the album's songs and co-wrote another with Ethan Coen.
 He produced music for the remake of the film All the King's Men.

 In 2006, he produced Brandi Carlile's The Story album, the title song of which became a minor hit and was featured on a special broadcast of ABC-TV's Grey's Anatomy.
 Carlile's guitarist and bassist, twins Tim and Phil Hanseroth, respectively, used instruments from Burnett's private collection during the "live" recordings in Vancouver, British Columbia.

 In early 2008, Pete Townshend announced that Burnett was to go into the studio that fall to help produce an all-covers album for The Who.
 However, on a May 15, 2008, episode of the NPR radio show All Songs Considered, Burnett threw that project into question.
 He stated that Townshend had indicated in a blog that he was putting all his projects on hold.

 In 2009, Burnett produced albums for Moonalice and Grace Potter and the Nocturnals.
 In that same year, he also produced Elvis Costello's album Secret, Profane & Sugarcane as well as co-writing the song "Sulfur to Sugarcane" with Costello.

 Burnett produced a collaboration album by Elton John and Leon Russell.
-John, Russell and Bernie Taupin (John's lyricist) wrote songs together in late 2009.
+John, Russell, and Bernie Taupin (John's lyricist) wrote songs together in late 2009.
 The album, The Union, was recorded in January 2010 and released in October 2010.

 In 2010, Burnett produced Gregg Allman's album Low Country Blues, released in January 2011.

+From 2010-2012 Burnett produced Lisa Marie Presley's album Storm & Grace, released May 15, 2012.

 In 2014, Burnett produced Punch Brothers' fourth studio album, The Phosphorescent Blues, which was released in January 2015.

 In 2016, he produced the Italian bluesman Zucchero Fornaciari's album Black Cat.

 In 2016, T Bone produced Jupiter Calling by the Corrs; a record that received mixed reviews, but encapsulated the core of their sound and songwriting ability.

 In July 2018, he produced Sara Bareilles' Amidst the Chaos in Los Angeles.